caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 get the representation that is requested when specifying for example background, foreground, border colors or other properties.
-The stylesheet can be influenced in some cases by specifying a stylesheet for the mainwindow or in ``stylesheet.qss``, a stylesheet found in the caQtDM path.
+The stylesheet can be influenced in some cases by specifying a stylesheet for the main window or in ``stylesheet.qss``, a stylesheet found in the caQtDM path.
 The ``adl2ui`` converter normally uses this stylesheet to integrate these defaults into the generated ``.ui`` file.
 You may delete this stylesheet or change it to your convenience.
-However as mentioned before, many styles will be overwritten.
+However, as mentioned before, many styles will be overwritten.

 .. csv-table:: Overview of the caQtDM Custom Widgets